Denosumab: European Union

-On 17 December 2009, the Committee for Medicinal Products for Human Use (CHMP) issued a positive opinion for denosumab for the treatment of postmenopausal osteoporosis in women and for the treatment of bone loss in men with hormone ablation therapy for prostate cancer.
-Denosumab was approved for marketing by the European Commission on 28 May 2010.
+In December 2009, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency issued a positive opinion for denosumab for the treatment of postmenopausal osteoporosis in women and for the treatment of bone loss in men with hormone ablation therapy for prostate cancer.
+Denosumab, as Prolia, was authorized for medical use in the EU in May 2010, and as Xgeva in July 2011.